thingsSDK/guides.thingssdk.com/examples/using_an_led.md

 **DISCLAIMER: BE SURE TO UNPLUG AND POWER DOWN YOUR DEVICE BEFORE DOING ANY WIRING** This protects you and your equipment.

 ### Ground
 It's a good idea to start a project by grounding your board.
-Look for a pin labeled "GND" on your devices.
+Look for a pin labeled "GND" on your device.
+Run a wire from this pin to one of the `(-)` columns on your breadboard.

 ### LED
 I like to leave as much space as possible on my board.
 The long leg of your LED is the positive side.